aerospike/aerospike-client-nodejs/README.md

 	$sudo SKIP_C_CLIENT=1 npm install -g

 After installation, set the environment variable `NODE_PATH` to where node modules path is:
+Some installation of nodejs puts the node_modules directory in /usr/lib/node_modules, then set the NODE_PATH as
+	$export NODE_PATH=/usr/lib/node_modules
+Some other installation off nodejs puts the node_modules directory in /usr/local/lib/node_modules, in this case set NODE_PATH as
 	$export NODE_PATH=/usr/lib/node_modules

 ## Examples